The Rocky Horror Show: UK

-In 2015, the tour was staged at the London Playhouse Theatre and also broadcast in many cinemas across Europe, as well as on the BBC in October 2015, with Richard O'Brien taking the role as Narrator for the London dates only.
-On opening night, he received seven standing ovations when appearing on-stage.
-Tickets for the first week sold out in 72 hours so a second week was added.
-A charity gala night on 17 September at the Playhouse featured actors Stephen Fry, Anthony Head, Mel Giedroyc, Adrian Edmondson and former Spice Girl Emma Bunton sharing the role of Narrator.
-A UK-wide tour followed the London production.
+In September 2015, a UK tour began at the London Playhouse Theatre, and a performance was broadcast to cinemas across Europe and on the BBC in October 2015, with O'Brien as Narrator for London dates only.
+A charity gala night on 17 September at the Playhouse featured actors Stephen Fry, Anthony Head, Mel Giedroyc, Adrian Edmondson and singer Emma Bunton sharing the role of Narrator.

-Australian productions

-Riverina Trucking Company Production
+Australia and New Zealand

+1970s and 1980s
-In 1978, The Rocky Horror Show received its first regional production of Australia.
-Under the direction of Terry O'Connell and Les Winspear, the production was staged by the Riverina Trucking Company (RTC) in the city of Wagga Wagga, where it played for a three-week run.
-The cast featured Terry O'Connell as Frank-N-Furter, Bob Baines as Narrator, Kim Hillas as Usherette, Lynne Erskine as Janet Weiss, Toby Prentice as Brad Majors, Myles O'Meara as Riff Raff, Janette Crowe as Magenta, Elaine Mangan as Columbia, Les Winspear as Rocky Horror, and Ken Moffat as Eddie/Dr. Scott.

-In 1981, director Peter Barclay's new interpretation of RTC production, marked by a fusion of directorial integrity and razzle-dazzle of colour and movement, opened on 22 July 1981 at Civic Theatre, Wagga Wagga.
-The cast included Terry O'Connell as Frank-N-Furter (reprising his role from the 1978 production), Annie Stanford as Janet, Paul Minifie as The Narrator, Bob Baines (another former member of the 1978 production) as Riff Raff, and Wayne Pygram as Rocky Horror.
+In 1978, the musical's first regional Australian production, directed by Terry O'Connell and Les Winspear, was staged by the Riverina Trucking Company (RTC) in the city of Wagga Wagga, where it played for three weeks.
+The cast featured Terry O'Connell as Frank, Bob Baines as Narrator, Kim Hillas as Usherette, Lynne Erskine as Janet, Toby Prentice as Brad, Myles O'Meara as Riff Raff, Janette Crowe as Magenta, Elaine Mangan as Columbia, Les Winspear as Rocky, and Ken Moffat as Eddie/Dr. Scott.
+In 1981, director Peter Barclay's new interpretation of the RTC production opened on 22 July 1981 at Civic Theatre, Wagga Wagga.
+The cast included O'Connell reprising Frank, Annie Stanford as Janet, Paul Minifie as The Narrator, Baines again as Riff Raff, and Wayne Pygram as Rocky.
+The same year, a New Zealand tour featured Gary Glitter as Frank, Jenni Anderson as Janet, John Collingwood-Smith as Brad, Sal Sharah as Riff-Raff (reprising his role in the first Australian run), Sharron Skelton as Magenta/Usherette, Clare Elliott (under the stage name "Zero") as Columbia, Paul Johnstone as Eddie/Dr. Scott, Rayner Bourton reprising Rocky, and Keith Richardson as The Narrator.

-1981–1982 tour

-Wilton Morley's new production of The Rocky Horror Show opened 6 October 1981 at the Theatre Royal, Sydney.
-The Sydney revival show toured successfully to Melbourne, Rockhampton, Townsville, Mount Isa, Canberra, Newcastle, Hobart, Launceston, Perth, Adelaide, and closed in Brisbane in October 1982.

-David Toguri (who had previously done the choreography for the 1975 film adaptation of the musical) directed and choreographed the revival show.
-The cast featured Daniel Abineri as Frank-N-Furter, who had previously played the role in the first UK tour in 1979 and for a year in London's West End Comedy Theatre in 1980, Antoinette Byron as Janet Weiss, David Frezza as Brad Majors, Perry Bedden (a cast member of the original 1975 film) as Riff Raff, Kerry Myers as Magenta/Usherette, Gina Mendoza as Columbia, Steve J. Spears as Eddie/Dr. Scott (later replaced by Ignatius Jones after the Sydney season), and Jay Hackett as Rocky Horror.
-During the tour, the role of The Narrator was shared between three different actors: Stuart Wagstaff, Ian "Molly" Meldrum (for 3 weeks in February during the Melbourne season) and Noel Ferrier (during the Adelaide season).